-The footwell lights and step lights illuminate when the driver and passenger doors are open regardless of the interior light switch position.
+The footwell and doorstep lights illuminate when the driver and passenger doors are opened regardless of the interior light switch position.
 These lights will turn off automatically after a period of time while doors are open to prevent the battery from becoming discharged.